 Audit findings

-Audit findings are the formal, documented observations and conclusions derived from a systematic and independent examination of an organization's cybersecurity posture, processes, and controls.
-Within governance, compliance, and privacy frameworks, these findings specifically identify discrepancies between current operational practices and established standards, regulatory requirements (such as GDPR or HIPAA), internal policies, or industry best practices.
-Each finding provides concrete evidence of specific issues, including control deficiencies, security weaknesses, or instances of non-compliance that could compromise data integrity, confidentiality, or availability.
+Audit findings are the formal, documented observations and conclusions resulting from a systematic and independent examination of an organization's cybersecurity posture, processes, and controls.
+Within governance, compliance, and privacy frameworks, these findings identify discrepancies between an organization's current operational state and established standards, regulatory mandates (such as GDPR or HIPAA), internal policies, or industry best practices.
+Each finding provides concrete evidence of a specific issue—whether it is a control deficiency, a policy violation, or a vulnerability—along with an assessment of its potential impact on data integrity, confidentiality, or availability.